andrewsunglaekim/git_workshop/readme.md

 ```

 It is often a good idea to keep certain branches clean.
 Testing and production branches are good examples.
 The idea is that no one should be able to push directly to these branches.
 In any case, `master` will be our clean branch.
-So in order awgrawto contribute I would need to push to a different branch.
+So in order to contribute I would need to push to a different branch.

 ```
 $ git checkout -b new-feature